 Since vitamin B deficiency is relatively common – some have even declared it a “worldwide problem” – it’s helpful to know some of its main causes (like the 4 described above).

-There’s more you can do to reduce the health risks related to a low vitamin B12 level (as well as low levels of other B vitamins).
+There's more you can do to reduce the health risks related to a low vitamin B12 level (as well as low levels of other B vitamins).
 For starters, consider checking your vitamin B levels with EverlyWell’s easy-to-take B Vitamins Test.
 Then, if you are indeed deficient, you can consult with your healthcare provider on the next steps you can take.